sandstorm-io/sandstorm-website/_posts/2016-10-13-sharing-documents-rocketchat.md

 ![Search by grain type](/news/images/rc3.png)

 Here are all the Etherpads I have access to.
-But today, I'm actually searching for a Collection: it will return to me all Collections as well as any other grains that have "collection" in the title.
+But today, I'm actually searching for something else: a Collection titled "Sales / Revenue docs".
+I can also search for grains by title, so I search for "revenue":

 ![Search by grain type or title](/news/images/rc4.png)

-So I select the collection called "Sales / revenue docs" which contains a whole bunch of Etherpads, Wekan boards, and other grains related to working towards our revenue goals.

-Now I can choose whether I'd like to give everyone in this chatroom the permission to edit (e.g., add additional grains / documents or remove them) or only view this Collection before I connect this Collection with this Rocket.Chat room.
+Once I've selected the grain, I can choose whether I'd like to give everyone in this chatroom the permission to edit or only view this Collection before I connect the grain with this Rocket.Chat room.

 ![grant permission](/news/images/rc5.png)